ANL-Braid/braid/index.md

 <img align="right" src="images/BraidFig.png">

 Next-generation scientific instruments offer new means to understand and harness a broad range of phenomena.
 New methods are required to collect, analyze, store, and curate the often voluminous data that these instruments produce, and to enable timely feedback to experimenters and experimental facilities.
-Coupling with computational simulations and artificial intelligence (AI) methods are frequently also required.
+Coupling with computational simulations and artificial intelligence (AI) methods is frequently also required.

-To address these needs, the Braid project is developed a data architecture, Gladier, that enables the **rapid development of customized data capture, storage, and analysis solutions for experimental facilities**.
+To address these needs, the Braid project is developing a data architecture, Gladier, that enables the **rapid development of customized data capture, storage, and analysis solutions for experimental facilities**.
-We are using Gladier to deploy a variety of such solutions at Argonne’s Advanced Photon Source (APS) and Leadership Computing Facility (ALCF), including: delivery of data produced during tomographic experiments to remote collaborators;
+We are using Gladier to deploy a variety of such solutions at Argonne’s [Advanced Photon Source](https://aps.anl.gov) (APS) and [Leadership Computing Facility](https://alcf.anl.gov) (ALCF), including: delivery of data produced during tomographic experiments to remote collaborators;
 capture, analysis, and cataloging of data from X-ray Photon Correlation Spectroscopy (XPCS) experiments; and feedback based on analysis of data from serial synchrotron crystallography (SSX) experiments to guide data acquisition.